latextemplates/scientific-thesis-template/README.md

 See installation hints of how to update them at different systems.

+### Q: My Paderborn title page is strange.
+The boxes seem to be located arbitrarily.

+Just run pdflatex again.

 ### Q: I get the error  `! pdfTeX error (font expansion): auto expansion is only possible with scalable fonts.`

 Install the `cm-super` package using the MiKTeX package manager.
 Then, run `initexmf --mkmaps` on the command line.
 (Long description: http://tex.stackexchange.com/a/324972/9075)